Fears of coronavirus second wave prompt flu push at US pharmacies, drugmakers

 NEW YORK: US pharmacy chains are preparing a big push for flu vaccinations when the season kicks off in October, hoping to curb tens of thousands of serious cases that could coincide with a second wave of coronavirus infections.

 Drugmakers are ramping up to meet the demand.
-Australian vaccine maker CSL Ltd's Seqirus said demand from customers has increased by 10 per cent.
+Australian vaccine maker CSL's Seqirus said demand from customers has increased by 10 per cent.
 British-based GlaxoSmithKline said it is ready to increase manufacturing as needed.

-A Reuters/Ipsos poll of 4,428 adults conducted between May 13 and 19 found that about 60 per cent of US adults plan to get the flu vaccine in the fall.
+A Reuters/Ipsos poll of 4,428 adults conducted May 13-19 found that about 60 percent of US adults plan to get the flu vaccine in the fall.
 Typically fewer than half of Americans get vaccinated.
 The US Centers for Disease Control and Prevention (CDC) recommends the vaccine for everyone over age 6 months.

 Getting a flu shot does not protect against COVID-19, the respiratory disease caused by the novel coronavirus for which there are no approved vaccines.
 Public health officials have said vaccination against the flu will be critical to help prevent hospitals from becoming overwhelmed with flu and COVID-19 patients.